tywysocki/OpenAI/README.md

 }
 ```

-To explore a list of supported models, refer to [OpenAIModelType.swift](https://github.com/tywysocki/OpenAI/blob/master/Sources/OpenAI/Models/OpenAIModelType.swift).
+For a list of supported models, refer to [OpenAIModelType.swift](https://github.com/tywysocki/OpenAI/blob/master/Sources/OpenAI/Models/OpenAIModelType.swift).
 For detailed information about these models, refer to the [OpenAI API Docs]().

 ### [ChatGPT](https://platform.openai.com/docs/api-reference/chat)